Niccolo d'Ardia Caracciolo

-Niccolo d'Ardia Caracciolo RHA (1941 – 1989), known as Niccolo or Nick Caracciolo, was an Irish artist know for his portraits and landscapes.
+Niccolo d'Ardia Caracciolo RHA (September 18, 1941 – December 16, 1989), known as Niccolo or Nick Caracciolo, was an Irish artist known for his portraits and landscapes.

 Early life and family

 Born in Dublin on 18 September 1941, he was the only son of Ferdinando Caracciolo, Prince of Cursi, a member of an old Italian family, originally from Naples.
 His mother was Mary Purcell-Fitzgerald of The Island, near Waterford, now Waterford Castle, where he was reared.
 The artist Maria Levinge is his sister, who he tutored in art.
 He had another sister, Francesca.

 After being educated at The Oratory School in Woodcote, England, he went to Florence at the age of 19 to study art at the Accademia di Belle Arti di Firenze at the suggestion of Pietro Annigoni, studying under Signorina Nera Simi.
 He continued to keep a house in Tuscany for the rest of his life, travelling back and forth to Ireland.